- Performance Indicators

-Health and safety of its employees is a key focus of the concrete industry strategy.
-Two indicators are used to report performance and are established benchmarks of health and safety.
+Health and safety of its employees is a key focus of the concrete industry strategy with the aspiration of zero harm.

 Product consistency, performance and being fit for purpose are crucial to sustainability and ensuring that materials are not rejected or potentially wasted, which is costly both economically and environmentally.

-The concrete industry is a net user of waste, consuming 99 times more recovered and waste materials than the waste it sent to landfill.
+The concrete industry is a net user of waste, consuming over 200 times more recovered and waste materials than the waste it sent to landfill.

 Water is important at many stages of concrete production.
 The annual indicator continues to show a trend of reduction of mains water per tonne of concrete produced.